fxbriol/fxbriol.github.io/_pages/group.md

 author_profile: true
 ---

-I co-lead the [Fundamentals of Statistical Machine Learning](https://fsml-ucl.github.io) research group within UCL Statistical Science with my colleagues [Jeremias Knoblauch](https://jeremiasknoblauch.github.io) and [Alessandro Barp](https://alebarp.github.io).
-I have the privilege of working with the following great team of researchers:
+I co-lead the [Fundamentals of Statistical Machine Learning](https://fsml-ucl.github.io) research group within UCL Statistical Science.
+In particular, I have the privilege of working and supervising the following team of researchers:

 ## Postdoctoral Researchers